marcelonyc/ga-jfrog-primer/README.md

 7. Go to https://jwt.io and paste the token into the Encoded text box.
 ![Image](assets/jwt-payload.png)

-Use the keys in your PAYLOAD DATA to setup Claims JSON in th eidentity mapping in JFRog.
+Use the keys in your PAYLOAD DATA to setup Claims JSON in the identity mapping in JFRog.
 JFrog expects a key to match between GitHub and JFrog.

 For example